rafael-santiago/tulip/doc/MANUAL.md

         500-302--500-302--500-302--500-302

-or still, this:
+or still:

         63-45--63-45--63-45--63-45

 These layers of sound produce a "thing" called ``tritone``. ``Tritones`` are commonly referenced as a way to add tension or "frightening ambiences" for the listeners.
-In fact, if you do only the first thing coded above, you will not be able to achieve this "tension".
+In fact, if you do only the guitar's part coded above, you will not be able to achieve this "tension".
 Actually, it will be sound pretty unexpressive.
 So, what about combining these two worlds?